glpi-project/doc-agent/source/installation/index.rst

 MacOS
 -----

-The installer integrates its native, although reduced, version of `Strawberry Perl <http://strawberryperl.com>`_.
+The installer integrates its native, although reduced but recent, version of `Perl <https://www.perl.org/>`_ including recent `OpenSSL support <https://www.openssl.org/>`_.

 Get the latest ``.pkg`` package from `our releases page <https://github.com/glpi-project/glpi-agent/releases>`_.
 After installing it, you'll have to configure the agent to your needs by creating a dedicated ``.cfg`` file under the ``/Applications/GLPI-Agent.app/etc/conf.d`` folder.